forcedotcom/lwc-dev-server/README.md

 ├─ force-language-services 45.9.1-0
 └─ salesforce-alm 45.15.1-1
 ```
-Note you can also unlink the plugins by running the unlink command from the same directory:
+Note, you can also unlink the plugins by running the unlink command from the same directory:
 ```sh
 sfdx plugins:unlink
 ```